tadghh/LinuxChromeDarkMode/README.md

-# Linux Chrome Systen Dark Mode
+# Linux Chrome System Dark Mode

 Forces chrome to run in dark mode.
 So chrome pages and sites that match the systems theme will be dark.